awegroup/awe-era5/README.md

 ## Step 1: Preparing Python environment

 The code is developed in Python 2.7.
 It is recommended to use [Anaconda](https://conda.io/docs/user-guide/install/index.html#regular-installation) for setting up the environment.
+The following notes are for Linux.

 ### Installation using Anaconda